colin-skinner/VastTest/README.md

 - To run, run `./simulation t s`, where t is the number of trucks and s is the number of stations
 - Statistics should be reported at the end

+## How to run
+- To test, run `./test.sh`
+    - Compiles using C++11 (which has range-based for loops and the "auto" type)
+    - If there is an error running this script, run `chmod +x ./test.sh`
+- To run, run `./test_sim`
+- Statistics should be reported at the end

 ## How the code is organized
 - Classes:
     - SimObject: